OSUSecLab/Reusable-Enclaves/README.md

 zip add.zip target/wasm32-wasi/release/examples/add.wasm.enc
 ```
 Use WSK to execute the zip file following WOW's README.

+Note that there is no graceful exit for the executor.
+You can issue a `SIGKILL` to it.

 ### (Optional) Step 9.
 Build the AoT infrastructure